LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 At each point along the rhumb line, the angle $\theta$ with the meridian is 48.56&deg;, which corresponds to a bearing of 311&deg;26'18'' from Cape Town to New York.
 I've also shown the great circle, which is a circle whose centre lies on the centre of the sphere.
-Travelling along the great circle is always shorter.
+Traveling along the great circle is always shorter.
 In this case, the distance is 12550 km instead of 12600 km along the rhumb line.
 With modern technology, it is easy for ships and aeroplanes to stick to the great circles.
 But back in Mercator's day, this was rather difficult.
 So sailors preferred to stick to rhumb lines.
-They would rather get to their destination by travelling a little longer, then get lost and travel a lot more.
+They would rather get to their destination by traveling a little longer, then get lost and travel a lot more.

 Mercator's idea was to stretch out a cylindrical projection map in the North-South direction to preserve shapes and angles.
 Looking at the Lambert projection,[^4] it can be seen that a different stretch factor is required for each latitude.
 At the equator, no stretch is required.